| Galactic Energy | |

 On 5 September 2023 the sea-launched version of the launch vehicle, designatedCeres-1S, made its debut successfully sending to orbit four Tianqi satellites.
 The launch took place from the DeFu 15002 converted barge (previously used also for launching theLong March 11 launch vehicle) off the coast ofHaiyang.[11]

-Ceres-2 is an improved version Ceres-1.
-It is expected to deliver up to 1600 kg to 500 km low Earth orbit and up to 1300 kg to 500 km SSO.[12]
-The first flight is expected in September of 2025.[13]
+Ceres-2 (Gushenxing-2, GX-2)[12] is an enlarged (3.35 metre diameter[13]) and improved development of Ceres-1.
+It is expected to deliver up to 1600 kg to 500 km low Earth orbit and up to 1300 kg to 500 km SSO.[14]

-ThePallas-1 (Chinese:智神星一号) is a two-stagemedium-lift orbital launch vehicle currently in development, with its inaugural flight anticipated in 2025.[14]
-The first stage will have legs and grid fins to allow recovery by vertical landing (much like the SpaceXFalcon 9).[15]
+ThePallas-1 (Chinese:智神星一号) is a partly reusable two-stagemedium-lift orbital launch vehicle currently in development, with its inaugural flight anticipated in 2025.[16]
+The first stage will have legs and grid fins to allow recovery by vertical landing (much like the SpaceXFalcon 9).[17]
 The first stage of Pallas-1 uses seven “CQ-50” liquid oxygen/kerosene engines, with a lift-off mass of 283 tons and a maximum payload capacity tolow Earth orbit (LEO) of 8 tons.
-Using three Pallas-1 booster cores as its first stage, the rocket will be capable of putting a 17.5-tonne payload intolow Earth orbit (LEO).[16]
+Using three Pallas-1 booster cores as its first stage, the rocket will be capable of putting a 17.5-tonne payload intolow Earth orbit (LEO).[18]

 Galactic Energy is in competition with several other Chinese space rocket startups, beingLandSpace,Deep Blue Aerospace,Space Pioneer,I-Space,ExPace,LinkSpace, andOneSpace.

-| Rocket & Serial | Date | Payload | Orbit | Launch Site | Outcome | Remarks |
+| Rocket & Serial | Date | Payload | Orbit | Launch site | Outcome | Remarks |

 |---|---|---|---|---|---|---|